Tuesday, February 3, 2026

 Risks:

-• Logistical costs and quality compliance matter more than tariffs in this segment.
+• Logistics costs and quality compliance often matter more than tariffs in this segment.

 IT Services & Pharmaceuticals

-These sectors are largely services-based and not directly affected by goods tariffs, but improved bilateral trade relations and sentiment could help:
+While largely services-based and not directly affected by tariffs, these sectors may benefit indirectly from improved bilateral sentiment.

 Potential Gains: